FamilySearch/gedcomx/drafts/2014-05-30-gedcomx-documentation-misc-facts-events.md

 No matter how comprehensive a list of known fact types might be, some genealogical applications might want to provide an option to users to provide "custom" fact types by allowing them to supply text that describes the fact type.
 The disadvantage of this option is that custom fact types can not be semantically processed by software, making the data less amenable to digital analysis and display.
-For example, among the notable disadvantages is that custom fact types can not be presented to users in their native language.
+For example, one of the disadvantages is that custom fact types can not be presented to users in their native language.

 In conformance to the best practices of semantic web and other technologies, GEDCOM X fact types are identified using a [Uniform Resource Identifier (URI)](http://en.wikipedia.org/wiki/Uniform_resource_identifier).
-In the case of custom (user-supplied) types, [RFC 2397](http://tools.ietf.org/html/rfc2397) is used to encode the text supplied by the user as a URI.
+In the case of custom (user-supplied) types, [RFC 2397](http://tools.ietf.org/html/rfc2397) (the "data" URL scheme) is used to encode the text supplied by the user as a URI.

 The following snippet demonstrates how custom types might be applied to facts using GEDCOM X in both XML and JSON: